5 Things You Need To Know

 Choose an insurer that is experienced and specialises in insuring art, collectibles, antiques and the like.
 They have specialists who can provide expertise, knowledge and loss control advice.
 Additionally, they are also better at managing claims because they can advise on how to value artwork, recommend specialists in different forms of art and restorers who can repair damaged artwork.
 Given that art collectors have spent considerable time, money and effort in growing their collections, it is important for them to rely on experts to help develop an insurance package that would be suitable for their needs and to have a specialist advise on how to reach reasonable settlements in the unfortunate incident of a claim.

-If you would like to find out more on how you can protect your art collections, contact our specialists for a free consultation at email@example.com or click on the 'Contact Us' button below to send in your query.
+If you would like to find out more on how you can protect your art collection, leave your contact details via the 'Contact Me' button below and our representatives will get in touch with you.

 Disclaimer - The content of the above article is not intended to constitute professional advice.
 Although all content is believed to be accurate, Chubb Insurance Singapore Limited (Chubb) makes no warranty or guarantee about the accuracy, completeness, or adequacy of the content of this article.
 Users relying on any content do so at their own risk.